The Innocents (2016 film): Plot

 Beaulieu returns to the army medical unit, and discovers the unit is going to be transferred out of the area.

 Several nuns are about to give birth at once.
 Beaulieu returns to the convent with a male Jewish colleague.
 She assures the nuns that he will keep their secret.
 The doctor visits the baby whose existence has been kept secret from the Abbess.
-The Mistress of Novices plans to take the baby to Zofia's family, but the baby is discovered by the abbess.
+The Mistress of Novices plans to take the baby to Zofia's family, but the baby is discovered by the Abbess.
 The Abbess is upset that she was lied to and tells the Mistress of Novices that she has been corrupted by "that French woman", who has brought scandal and disorder to the convent.
 The Mistress of Novices replies, "Forgive me, but scandal and disorder were already here".

 The Mother Superior has been telling everyone that she takes the babies to families who have agreed to adopt, but she abandons this baby in front of a crucifix on a country walking path, after baptizing it.
 Zofia is distraught, knowing the child is missing.
 The Mother Superior privately prays for the courage to continue on the path she has chosen.
-Meanwhile, Sister Zofia commits suicide by jumping from an upper ledge, dying shortly after her wounded body is discovered.
+Meanwhile, Zofia commits suicide by jumping from an upper ledge, dying shortly after her wounded body is discovered.

 When the Mistress of Novices goes to Zofia's family to report her death, she discovers that Zofia's aunt never knew Zofia had a child, nor that she had been caring for another baby.
 The Mistress of Novices decides to not tell the aunt the truth.
 This is the Mistress of Novices' first realization that the Abbess has been dishonest about the fate of the babies.
 She confronts the Abbess demanding the truth.
-She says she entrusted the child to God, saying "Don't you believe in Providence?"
+She says she entrusted the child to God, saying "Don't you believe in Providence?".

-At the medical base, Mathilde Beaulieu is getting ready to finally leave the area.
+At the medical base, Beaulieu is getting ready to finally leave the area.
 The Mistress of Novices brings three babies to the base to protect them from the Abbess.
 Beaulieu notices that many orphans living on the street have been helping personnel at the base from time to time.
 It occurs to her that the nuns could start raising many of these children and open an orphanage, thus avoiding questions about where the babies are coming from.
 One of the nuns decides to leave the convent and raise her own child, and another decides to leave, but allow her baby to be raised by the nuns.

 The final scene is three months later, with a photographer at the convent taking pictures of the nuns and happy orphans.